Overhanging trees or trees causing an issue

 If the land owner refuses, you are allowed to cut back their tree under common law, but only to your boundary and only if:

-We have no powers to force the tree owner to take action and won't carry out work on trees that we do not own.
+We do have limited and discretionary powers to require works to a tree or undertake these works.
+However, we will not ordinarily carry out work to trees that we do not own.

 If you need to find a tree professional, you can get find guidance from The Arboricultural Association website.